qubard/crypto-email-alerts/README.md

-# email-alert-me
+# crypto-email-alerts

 ![License](https://img.shields.io/github/license/mashape/apistatus.svg)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django.svg)

-email-alert-me is a command-line interface that alerts you regarding the price change of cryptocurrency.
+crypto-email-alerts is a command-line interface that alerts you regarding the price change of cryptocurrency.
+I made this mostly for personal use.

 Dependencies include [schedule](https://github.com/dbader/schedule) to do job-scheduling and [requests](http://docs.python-requests.org/en/master/) to handle API requests to Binance.